w3c/w3c-website-redesign-documentation/_posts/2021-04-23-accessibility-round1-retest.md

 ### DAC response:

->  I agree with the feedback below hence why a lot of my issues were under usability.
+>  I agree with the feedback hence why a lot of my issues were under usability.